 \section{Introduction}

-Ann decides to go to her local Italian restaurant for dinner.
-Ann whittles down her choice to either the spaghetti or the risotto.
-The spaghetti is always the same and always pretty good - a safe choice.
-The risotto is risky, sometimes it is excellent but on occasion it has been bad.
-Ann suffers from regret.
-If she chooses the risotto and it turns out to be bad then she will regret her choice; likewise, if she chooses the spaghetti and the risotto turns out to be be excellent.
-If Ann is regret averse, then she will account for the possibility of these unpleasant regretful experiences when making her decision.
+Anne goes to her local Italian restaurant for dinner.
+The restaurant serves only two dishes, spaghetti and risotto.
+The spaghetti is always the same and always pretty good.
+Ordering it is a safe choice.
+The risotto on the other hand is risky.
+Sometimes Anne thought it delicious but on occasion it has been tasteless.
+Anne suffers from regret:\ if she chooses the risotto and it turns out to be tasteless then she will regret her choice; likewise if she chooses the spaghetti and the risotto turns out to be delicious.
+While Anne suffers from regret, she is sufficiently self aware of this trait so that she always acts in a regret-averse manner.
+That is, Anne always accounts for the possibility of unpleasant regretful experiences before taking any decision.

-Information plays an integral role in the above story.
-Ann's regret is evaluated as the utility loss experienced from comparing a choice made - that turned out to be suboptimal - to a foregone alternative.
+Information feedback plays an integral role in the above story.
+Any regret experienced by Anne involves comparing the utility from the choice made -- in the event it turns out to be suboptimal -- with the utility of the foregone alternative that would have been best with hindsight.
 But implicit in this construction is that such a comparison can always be made.
-While this may be true for financial assets listed on an exchange, there are many situations in life where information about unchosen options is not automatically available, as in the case of our restaurant example as it is uncommon to order two main courses.
-In this paper we allow for this possibility, by allowing for the ex-post information available to a decision maker to depend on choice.

-Now suppose the environment is modified slightly in that if Ann orders the spaghetti then she will never learn the quality of the risotto, but since the spaghetti is always the same its quality is learned whether it is chosen or not.
-In this environment there is an informational asymmetry.
-Does this matter?
-The answer is:\ yes, it can matter because differing levels of ex-post information matter for behavioural individuals like Ann who factor in ex-post information into their decision-making.
-In this new environment, the spaghetti dish is now more relatively desirable than before because choosing it completely insures against regret, while the total benefit associated with choosing the risotto remains unchanged.
-Depending on the parameters, it is easy to see that ex-post information structures varying with choice can lead to preference reversals.
+While regret averse decision makers can sometimes make ex-post comparisons, for example when choosing between financial assets listed on an exchange \cite{KahnemanRiepe:1998:JPM}, there are many situations in life where information about counterfactuals is not readily available after-the-fact.
+And if information about a foregone alternative is not near at hand, then, at least in a model of regret aversion, that foregone alternative cannot be regretted.\footnote{This highlights one way in which models of regret aversion are at odds with everyday usage of the term ``regret'':\ it is not uncommon to hear a person express regret about not taking a particular course of action when in fact they can never know how things would have turned out had they done so.}